-ARTS AND SCIENCES COMPONENT Cred Hou Communications Must include a course that satisfies the 3-credit Written English Requirement 6 Humanities Other than writing 3 Social Sciences/History 6 Natural Sciences 6 Mathematics At the level of College Algebra or above 6 Arts and Sciences Electives 3 TOTAL ARTS AND SCIENCES COMPONENT 30 + INFORMATION LITERACY REQUIREMENT 1 INFORMATION LITERACY REQUIREMENT TECHNOLOGY COMPONENT Cred TECHNOLOGY COMPONENT Cred Cred TECHNOLOGY COMPONENT AREA OF FOCUS Cred TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
-TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in Cred Hour TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+Communications Must include a course that satisfies the 3-credit Written English Requirement 6 Humanities Other than writing 3 Social Sciences/History 6 Natural Sciences 6 Mathematics At the level of College Algebra or above 6 Arts and Sciences Electives 3 TOTAL ARTS AND SCIENCES COMPONENT 30 + INFORMATION LITERACY DECLUREMENT 4 INFORMATION LITERACY REQUIREMENT 1 INFORMATION LITERACY REQUIREMENT TECHNOLOGY COMPONENT Credit Hours Credi TECHNOLOGY COMPONENT AREA OF FOCUS Credi TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Credi Hours TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.® Credi TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
 TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
 See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Cred TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+Credi Hours TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
 TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
 See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Cred Hour TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Credi Hours TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
 TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
 See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Cred Hour TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Credi Hours TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
 TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
 See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Cred TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Credi Hours TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
 TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
 See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Cred TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
+Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Credit Hours TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
 TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
 See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Power Plant Technologies Cred Hour TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
-TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
-See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Cred Hour TECHNOLOGY COMPONENT AREA OF FOCUS At least 18 credits must be earned in a chosen area of focus.
-TECH 295 Integrated Technology Assessment (capstone) is the required capstone course included in the Technology component.
-See catalog for sample area of focus and technical elective subjects for each focus area.
-Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Power Plant Technologies Technical Electives Cred
+Computer Technologies Electromechanical Technologies Electronic/Instrumentation Technologies Nuclear Technologies Power Plant Technologies Credi Hours